10 Million Kilowatt-Hours

 How will we save all of that energy?

 With the help of all the schools that host Showdown at Resource Ranch, The Resource Force and What's Your Goal?.
-Every family that takes the My Energy Kit challenge and requests a FREE Energy Kit can use it to save energy at home.
+Every family that takes the My Energy Kit Challenge and requests a FREE Energy Kit can use it to save energy at home.

 Every Energy Kit used makes a real difference.
 When you install energy-efficient showerheads, replace lightbulbs, and insulate your switches and outlets, the energy saved every day adds up!

 Check out how the Energy Kit items save energy:

 LED bulbs use 85% less energy than regular incandescent lightbulbs and last over five times longer.
 The 9-watt LED bulbs provided in this kit have a lifespan of 25,000 hours.
 When installed, an individual LED bulb can save you several dollars on your electric bill every year!